 \section{Related work}

 Image compositing has a long history in vision and graphics.
-Of note, Reinhard et al.~\cite{reinhard2001color} studied color-based harmonization, later revisited in \cite{pitie2005n}.
+Of note, Reinhard et al.~\cite{reinhard2001color} study color-based harmonization, later revisited in \cite{pitie2005n}.
 Issuing from the pioneering work by Burt and Adelson~\cite{burt1983multiresolution}, seamless object blending has been studied in \cite{perez2003poisson,rother2004grabcut,tao2013error}.
-Lalonde et al.~\cite{lalonde2007photo} inserted compatible objects from a large database into a target scene.
-Karsch et al.\cite{karsch2011rendering,karsch2014automatic} inserted synthetic 3D objects through the estimation of geometry and lighting annotations.
+Lalonde et al.~\cite{lalonde2007photo} insert compatible objects from a large database into a target scene.
+Karsch et al.\cite{karsch2011rendering,karsch2014automatic} insert synthetic 3D objects through the estimation of geometry and lighting annotations.
 Since then, image compositing techniques have approached the problem along different dimensions.

 \myparagraph{Using light estimators.} This body of work achieves compositing by using HDR lighting for scenes and relighting virtual 3D objects within them.
 Learning-based methods estimate illumination through both non-parametric models \cite{gardner2017sigasia} and parametric models \cite{gardner2019iccv, hold2017cvpr}.
 Recent advancements enable editable illumination by merging parametric and non-parametric approaches for lighting adjustments \cite{weber2022editable, li2022physically, wang2022stylelight}.
 Efforts to tackle complex scene lighting have led to methods for estimating spatially-varying illumination \cite{garon2019cvpr, li2020cvpr, zhu2022irisformer, srinivasan2020lighthouse, choi2023mair, ge20243d}.
 Unlike these methods, \method does not rely on explicit lighting estimation and rendering; instead, it jointly learns these tasks.